 - Body Worlds: Museum or freak show?

-- Or any of my series on small museums in Amsterdam
+- Or any of my other articles about sights in Amsterdam

 Art and sadomasochism at the Erotic Museum Amsterdam